Man dead after attacking immigration detention facility in Washington state: police

 The Northwest Detention Center is privately operated by The GEO Group on behalf of the U.S. Immigration and Customs Enforcement (ICE).

-The identity of the man and his motive remained unknown, police spokeswoman Loretta Cool told Reuters, adding that the medical examiner’s report could be expected as early as Monday.
+The man’s identity and his motive remained unknown, police spokeswoman Loretta Cool told Reuters, adding that the medical examiner’s report could be expected as early as Monday.

 The officers involved in the shooting were placed on paid administrative leave per department policy, police said.

 Cool said the incident took place several hours after a peaceful rally protesting immigrant detentions outside the facility.
-She said another rally was scheduled for Saturday, but that it would have to be moved to a different area as authorities were still processing the scene.
+She said another rally was scheduled for Saturday, but that it would have to be moved to a different area as authorities were still processing the crime scene.

 “The outrageous and baseless accusations that have been leveled against our facilities have led to misplaced aggression and a dangerous environment for our employees, whose safety is our top priority,” a spokesperson for The GEO Group said in a statement emailed to Reuters.

-“Our facilities have never been overcrowded, nor have they ever housed unaccompanied minors,” the statement said, adding that the company’s facilities “offer modern amenities” such as air conditioning, recreation activities, medical care and legal services.
+“Our facilities have never been overcrowded, nor have they ever housed unaccompanied minors,” the statement said, adding that the company’s facilities “offer modern amenities” such as air conditioning, recreational activities, medical care and legal services.

-The incident in Washington happened as a nationwide wave of arrests of immigrants facing deportation is set to begin over the weekend.
+The incident in Tacoma happened as a nationwide wave of arrests of immigrants facing deportation is set to begin over the weekend.

-The operation is expected to target hundreds of families in 10 cities that have recently been ordered deported by an immigration court but have not yet left the country.
+The operation is expected to target hundreds of families in 10 cities who have recently been ordered deported by an immigration court but have not yet left the country.

-Reporting by Maria Caspani; Editing by Andrea Ricci
+Reporting by Maria Caspani; Editing by Andrea Ricci and Jonathan Oatis